Yoth999/yoth99-osu-skins/yoth99 hits overlay/READ ME.md

 ___
 ### To use the overlay as an overlay in game, you must install [StreamCompanion-BrowserOverlay](https://github.com/Piotrekol/StreamCompanion/releases/) extension

+If the browser overlay doesn't work, install the text overlay too.
+It might fix it(idk why it's like this but it fixes it, I have this issue)

 the overlay can then be added normally
 the recommended canvas size for the overlay is `width: 470, height: 75`